-Mobile application performance monitoring (APM) is the most basic monitoring necessary for a team to know the health of their application.
+Mobile APM is the most basic monitoring necessary for a team to know the health of their application.
 This monitoring system provides key insights and information about an application’s performance and usage patterns.

 Performance monitoring is different from error tracking, which only reports errors and stability issues in your mobile app.
 An easy way to visualize the difference is that error tracking solutions are like when your body experiences acute pain — that’s when you know something has gone terribly wrong.
 Performance monitoring, on the other hand, is like trying to determine how healthy a person is by timing how long they can run on a treadmill.
 You could then compare their time to some benchmark.
 You might see that they’re doing worse than average, but you won’t know what exactly is causing them to do poorly.

 The primary strength of mobile APM is to help the mobile team understand the performance of the app before the errors start piling up.
 Knowing how the app is currently performing can help the team focus on the metrics that matter and give them actionable KPIs to improve upon.

 The following are some common metrics that mobile APMs collect:

 - Network call duration and payload size